DatasRev/workshop-log/01_intro/README.md

 ###### TODO: @bakog írj egy sort légyszi magadról

 Lelkesen várja mindenki a következő alkalmat :) és a később becsatlakozók hadát GYERTEK!!! :D

+English version below:

+7 people attended:
+*Dóra, Lívi, Ádám, Balázs, Berci, Gábor, Levente*

+This was the first meeting.
+The beginning was a little bit chaotic, because of the the slow WiFi, the different software architecture for everyone, and because we don't deliberate enought what development enviroment need to install for the work.

+We have left the Vagrant environment for the time being, but for next time we will bring it to live...
+###### TODO: Levente need to fix the Vagrantfile.
+We try to solve in our gitter chat (https://gitter.im/DatasRev/workshop)